Long Kin East Cave – Rift Pot System: History

-There is a mention of Long Kin in an article published in The Gentleman's Magazine, by Pastor, know to be a pseudonym for John Hutton, in March 1761, but despite associating it with the near-by Jockey Hole the description matches neither Rift Pot nor Long East Cave: "There is, likewise, partly south-east, a small rivulet which falls into a place considerable deep, called Long-Kin;".
+There is a mention of Long Kin in an article published in The Gentleman's Magazine, by Pastor, known to be a pseudonym for John Hutton, in March 1761, but despite associating it with the nearby Jockey Hole, the description matches neither Rift Pot nor Long East Cave: "There is, likewise, partly south-east, a small rivulet which falls into a place considerable deep, called Long-Kin".
 It is clear that the first part of Long Kin East Cave had been explored as far as the skylight entrances by 1889, as a paper published in the Leeds Geological Association Transactions says: "these being three fissures connected by a subterranean passage, through which a small stream flows".
 A detailed description of the cave was given by Balderstone in Ingleton: Bygone and Present, published in 1890, but it seems that he did not reach as far as the two skylight entries.
-He also describes two surface shafts he called "Long Kin Holes".
+He also describes two surface shafts he called Long Kin Holes.
 It is clear from the description that one of them was what is now known as Jockey Hole, but the other was the then unnamed Rift Pot, which he plumbed to a depth of 35 m.
 The hydrological connection between Long Kin East Cave and Austwick Beck Head was established in 1900 using fluorescein by the Yorkshire Geological Society.

 Rift Pot was first descended in 1904 by members of the Yorkshire Ramblers Club.
 The full descent was made over three separate days, with the party being hampered by a large quantity of loose rock.
-They named the pothole, Rift Pot, "because of its characteristic form, it being literally a huge vertical rift in the limestone".
+They named the pothole Rift Pot "because of its characteristic form, it being literally a huge vertical rift in the limestone".
 In 1904 a party the Yorkshire Speleological Association (YSA) including Eli Simpson, dug through the boulders at the bottom of what is now known as Long Kin East Pot, to reach the continuation of the Long Kin East Cave streamway.
 Two more explorations took place in 1904 and 1905, but it is unclear how far was reached.
 In 1906 the YSA followed the stream through to the head of the 58 m shaft which drops in the final chamber of Rift Pot.
 They also discovered the traverse over the head of the big pitch leading to the top of The Bridge in Rift Pot from where they could discern daylight filtering through from ahead.
 The connection between the two caves was made in 1908 when a YSA group who had descended Long Kin East Cave hung a ladder from the bridge and joined a party who had descended Rift Pot.
 The first descent of the big pitch in Long Kin East was made in 1925 by members of the Gritstone Club, when they also produced a survey of the relationship between the two caves.
 The first mention of the upstream passages was in October 1969 when University of Leeds Speleological Association reported that they had surveyed them in 1967.
 The 68 Series were explored in 1968 by members of the same club.